hturnbull93/bank/README.md

 Test for Account for a deposit method taking 100 results in a balance of 100.
 Red.

-- Added deposit method with amount as param, sets balance to 100.
+- Added deposit method with amount as param, sets balance to 100 hardcoded.

 Green.

 Test for Account for a deposit method taking 200 results in a balance of 200.
 Red.

+- deposit method sets balance to the amount passed.

+Green.

+Test for Account for two deposits, one of 100 and another of 300, results in balance of 400.

+- deposit method uses `+=` instead of just assigning balance with amount

 <!-- Links -->